kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/image-decoding.md

 ## Rendering Engines

-The decoders in Nuke work at download time - regular decoders produce images as data arrives, while progressive decoders can produce multiple previews before delivering the final images.
+The decoders work at download time - regular decoders produce images as data arrives, while progressive decoders can produce multiple previews before delivering the final images.
 But there are scenarios when decoding at download time doesn't work: for example, for animated images.

 For animated images, it is not feasible to decode all of the frames and put them in memory as bitmaps at download time – it will consume too much memory.
 Decoding has to be postponed to rendering time, where a rendering engine decodes the frames on demand and keeps only a few of them around.